ord-premise/ord-premise.github.io/_posts/2023-06-27-madices-2-organization-launch.md

 author: Edan Bainglass
 ---

 The co-organizers of MADICES 2 met online for the first time to kick start organization and planning.

-## Discussion

-- Invitees (individuals, institution representation, discipline coverage)
-- Current funding capacity
-- Possible dates/locations
-- CECAM proposal plans
+Discussions focused on the intended audience, specific invitees, funding, dates/locations, and the CECAM proposal.